 The 529 plan lets you shelter from taxes the money you save to pay for your children’s educations.
 That shelter is similar to a what happens in a Traditional IRA.
 This is a big deal for a couple of reasons.

-The first is that earnings inside a 529 plan account are allowed to grow without anything getting siphoned off to either state or federal taxes.
+The first is that earnings inside a 529 plan account are allowed to grow without anything getting siphoned off to federal taxes.

 Here’s an example.
 Let’s say you open a 529 plan account today.
 You put $500 a month into it.
 You keep that up for 18 years.

 Assume the account earns an average annual return of five percent, you know, nothing extraordinary.
 Now consider that you’ll lost nothing to taxes.
 Doing this could provide your college-bound kid with upwards of $177,000 to pay for school.1

 What the 529 Plan Does Down the Road

 The second tax break the 529 plan account offers is that money coming out of it doesn’t get taxed as income to either you or your child.
 But there’s a catch.
 Those withdrawals have to be used for qualified education expenses.

 Qualified education expenses are anything required for enrollment or attendance.
 So, for example, a computer and internet access to do assignments typically makes the cut.
 A bike to get to class on time doesn’t.